titan-lang/titan/doc/manual.md

         y: float
     end

-You can create records with initializer lists or using the `new` constructor.
+You can create records with record constructor expressions or using `new`.
-When using initializer lists, you must assign a value to each field of the record.
+When using a constructor expression, you must assign a value to each field of the record, like `{ x = 2, y = 3 }` or `{ y = 3, x = 2 }` for the `Point` record
-The `Type.new()` constructor is automatically declared and receive a parameter for each field in the order they were declared.
-For instance, you could initialize an instance of the record `Point` with:
-`{ x = 3, y = 5 }`, `{ y = 5, x = 3 }` or `Point.new(3, 5)`.
-In all those cases, the field `x` will receive the value `3` and the field `y`, `5`.
-Like arrays constructors, Titan will try to locally infer the type of initializer lists.
+shown above.

+Constructor expressions are only valid in a context that expects a record type, like the right-hand side of an assignment where the left-hand side has record type, as an argument for a parameter of record type, or in the right-hand side of a declaration that has been explicitly declared with a record type.

+For the `Point` record shown above, you can also use a `Point.new` constructor that takes two floats and returns an instance of `Point`, like this: `Point.new(2, 3)`.
+Parameters are positional: they correspond to the fields that you have declared, in the same order they appear.
+You can use a `new` constructor in the right-hand side of a declaration that does not have an explicit type, and Titan will infer the record type.

-You can read and write from fields of a record instance using the dot operator `instance.field`.
-For example, `local x = p.x` and `p.y = 7`.
+You can read and write from fields of a record instance using the dot operator.
+For example, `local x = p.x` and `p.y = 7`, if `p` is an instance of the `Point` record type shown above.

+Record can have methods, declared with the following syntax:

+    function Point:move(dx: float, dy: float)
+        self.x = self.x + dx
+        self.y = self.y + dy
+    end

+Methods have an implicit `self` parameter that holds the receiver.
+You call a method with a colon expression, like `p:move(2, 3)`.

+Record types are always exported from the module.
+If you are importing a module that declares a record type `Point` and you have given the module a local name `mod`, you can use the record type `Point` in type declarations as `mod.Point`, and call its `new` constructor with `mod.Point.new`.

+You can send a record to Lua and then access its fields and call its methods from Lua normally.
+Lua can send the record back to Titan, as well.
+You can also call the `new` constructor of the record type from Lua, to instantiate records from the Lua side:

+    -- this is Lua code
+    local mod = require "titan_module"
+    local p = mod.Point.new(2, 3)
+    print(p.x, p.y)
+    p:move(4, 5)

+As nominal types, two records types are incompatible even if they have the same structure.

 ### The `value` type